napulen/academic-kickstart/napulenSite/content/reports/mcgill/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Projects at McGill
+linktitle: McGill
-summary: Some of the projects I have done or participated in during my time at McGill University.
+summary: A non-exhaustive compendium of reports and documentation that I have worked on during my time at McGill.
 weight: 1

 # Page metadata.
-title: Projects at McGill
+title: Project reports at McGill
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false